 Sulphur, Oklahoma was incorporated in the late 19th century, but its rich history extends centuries beyond that.
-Perched on the edge of one of the nation’s oldest National Parks, the Chickasaw National Recreation Area, Sulphur was once called “the land of rippling waters.”
+Perched on the edge of the Chickasaw National Recreation Area, one of the nation’s oldest national parks, Sulphur was once called “the land of rippling waters.”
 This town is historically rich, beautifully endowed by nature and any one of these stops can create a perfect day trip for the whole family.

 Stop #1: Arbuckle Wilderness

 Topping the kids’ list will be the chance for your own Oklahoma safari adventure at Arbuckle Wilderness (6132 Kay Starr Trail, Davis; www.arbucklewildernesspark.com).
 You can drive your own vehicle through winding trails lined with—and sometimes occupied by—a wonderful mix of exotic and native Oklahoman wildlife.
 Cups of pellet food are available for purchase at the main office and the animals readily eat when it is offered.
-The summer months also offer your family a chance to get out of the vehicle and stretch their legs while exploring the reptile house, attractions such as go-karts and bumper boats, a sweet shop café and gift shop.
+Opening for he summer season on Memorial Day, families can get out of the vehicle to stretch their legs and exploring the House of Reptiles petting zoo, sweet shop cafe and gift shop.